diogotcorreia/master-thesis/docs/content/ch03-method.typ

 == Research Process <method:research-process>

-Each of the research questions outlined in @intro:rq are answered through different processes, described by each of subsections below.
+To answer @rq-tool-design[] and @rq-widespread[], different processes need to be defined, and are therefore described by each of the subsections below.
+Regarding @rq-causes-consequences[],
+it has already been addressed by a systematic literature review in @bg:lit-review, consequently it is not included in this section.

-Additionally, @fg:research-process provides a visual representation of the research process adopted in this thesis.
+Additionally, @fg:research-process provides a visual representation of the research process adopted in this thesis, as outlined below.

 #figure(
   // TODO